 With stealth camping, you should try to stick to the principles of Leave No Trace and Carry In-Carry Out camping.
 For example, if you are sleeping on the ground, you will compress the leaves and undergrowth beneath you in an abnormal manner.
 Consider fluffing up this area when you break camp.
 Obviously, you should pack out all of your garbage and you should consider taking your used TP to keep the area pristine.
 If you wash or brush your teeth, pour your grey water down a hole and avoid making an open fire.

 Finally, there is the question of legality.
 I avoid sites that have no trespassing signs on them or ones that have obviously had recent human activity like tree harvesting.
-If you break camp early in the morning and are promptly on your way, your chances of detection will be minimal.
+If a private landowner provides access to their land and asks that you not camp or make a fire, it’s best to respect their wishes.
+Otherwise, they can refuse public access and we all lose.

 Most Popular Searches